Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

 **Key rename rule:** every prior `LPP*` symbol/file/ABI is now `FAFE*`.
 Update your imports and TypeChain references accordingly.

-- Test Swap/Supplications to see how "in down markets" if Supplications(CBBTCtoUSDC/USDCtoCBBTC) will provide same premiums to-and-from like swaps and log onto API-LPP/MASS Buildnotes.md in Arells

 ---

 ## 3. Six-Pool Topology & Premium Mechanics